 The concept of pay yourself first cannot be overemphasised.

 In my budget the first R300 goes towards everything finance and investing related.
-I split it R120 for my active share portfolio, R120 for my tax-free savings portfolio and R80 into a rolling emergency fund which I draw down to R80 after three months to invest the excess in my active portfolio and my tax-free savings.
+I split it R120 for my active share In the world of finance, a "portfolio" is a term to describe all the assets you own.
+It includes shares, cash, bonds, physical property, your retirement savings, your tax-free savings and any other financial instruments you might hold.
+It excludes insurance products like life insurance.
+Your overall portfolio can be made up of a number of portfolios held at different, R120 for my Tax Free Savings Account.
+A fully tax-free investment account limited (as at 2021) to R36,000 a year and R500,000 lifetime limit.
+Only certain ETFs are eligible for this product.
+More portfolio and R80 into a rolling emergency fund which I draw down to R80 after three months to invest the excess in my active portfolio and my tax-free savings.
 I’ve been with EasyEquities from the very beginning.

 “Lost money” that I find in my jeans, birthday presents etc I take in cash or direct my friends and relatives to make deposits to these accounts.